Transformers: Dark of the Moon: Marketing

 Most of the characters returned for Hasbro's new toyline, which was released on May 16, 2011.
 In October 2010, Entertainment Tonight previewed the behind-the-scenes filming in Chicago.
 A two-minute teaser trailer was announced on November 27, and was posted to the Internet on December 9, 2010.
-A 30-second television advertisement for the film aired during Super Bowl XLV on Fox on February 6, 2011.
+A 30-second television advertisement for the film aired during Super Bowl XLV on Fox TV channel on February 6, 2011.
 The first full theatrical trailer was released on April 28, 2011.
 The very first video clip was released on May 18.
 A second clip was released the next day on May 19.
 The North American promotional costs came to approximately $75 million.

 Novelizations

 In May 2011, the novelization, junior novel, and graphic novel of Transformers: Dark of the Moon were released.
 Both the novel and the graphic novel featured Skids and Mudflap as supporting characters, but the characters were missing from the junior novel.
 The graphic novel made reference to several Autobots from the IDW Publishing tie-in comics who died in the stories between Revenge of the Fallen and Dark of the Moon.
 Another novel, written by Peter David, was published on May 24, 2011, and was released only paperback.
 Though it is slightly different from the film, the novel still pertains to the topic and synopsis of the film it is based on in the outcome of the final battle.
 The novel features about 400 pages and is published by Del Rey Books.
 Its synopsis is: